 Both printer programming languages support special label forms that will automatically run after a power cycle or reset.
 The ZPL looks for a file named AUTOEXEC.ZPL and EPL looks for a label form named AUTOFR.
-If both files are loaded in the G-Series printer, then only the AUTOEXEC.ZPL will run.
+If both files are loaded in the GC420 printer, then only the AUTOEXEC.ZPL will run.
 The EPL AUTOFR form runs until it is disabled.
 Both files must be deleted from the printer followed by a reset or a power cycle to completely remove the files.

-Note • The G-Series EPL AUTOFR command can only be disabled with NULL character (00 hex or ASCII 0).
-The G-SeriesTM printer will ignore the other character that normally disables the AUTOFFR form operation in most other EPL printers, the XOFF character (13 hex or ASCII 19).
+Note • The GC420 EPL AUTOFR command can only be disabled with NULL character (00 hex or ASCII 0).
+The printer will ignore the other character that normally disables the AUTOFFR form operation in most other EPL printers, the XOFF character (13 hex or ASCII 19).

-The G-SeriesTM printer can source up to 750mA through the serial port's 5 volt line; see Appendix A for more information on the printer's serial port interface.
+The printer can source up to 750mA through a 5 volt line shared between the parallel and serial ports.
+See Appendix A for more information on the printer's serial port interface.